 To prevent these diseases, apply a coating of fungicide on the susceptible parts when the buds appear and begin to open and ending at harvest time.

 Cold may be a factor in the mango tree not producing fruit.
 Mango trees are extremely susceptible to cold temperatures and should, therefore, be planted in the most protected area of the yard.
-Ideally, plant your mango tree 8-12 feet of the south or east side of the house in full sun to deter the issue of no mango fruit on trees.
+Ideally, plant your mango tree 8 to 12 feet (2-4 m.) of the south or east side of the house in full sun to deter the issue of no mango fruit on trees.

 Similarly, overwatering, as with the use of lawn sprinklers, may reduce fruiting or fruit quality.

 Finally, the last consideration for your mango tree not producing fruit is age.
-Most mango trees are grafted and will not begin to bear fruit until 3-5 years after planting.
+Most mango trees are grafted and will not begin to bear fruit until three to five years after planting.

 If you live in a tropical to subtropical area, the mango tree is really quite easy to grow as long as you manage the above potential problems affecting your mango tree.